pkouris/abtextsum/README.md

 <br/>

-This paper can be accessed from the [Proceedings of the 57th ACL Annual Meeting (2019)](https://www.aclweb.org/anthology/events/acl-2019/) or directly from [here](https://www.aclweb.org/anthology/P19-1501).
+This paper is accessible in the [Proceedings of the 57th ACL Annual Meeting (2019)](https://www.aclweb.org/anthology/events/acl-2019/) or directly from [here](https://www.aclweb.org/anthology/P19-1501).
 <br/> For citing, the BibTex follows:
 ```
 @inproceedings{kouris2019abstractive,